ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 showToc: true
 ---

-Running Postgres in production requires "a RedHat" of PostgreSQL.
-A curated set of open source components built, verified and packaged together.
-In this sense Postgres is like the Linux kernel, it needs many components around it to provide what a Linux distribution provide.
+Running Postgres successfully in production requires a whole stack of components related to PostgreSQL -- a curated set of open source components built, verified, and packaged together.

-Exists an ecosystem of tools built around Postgres that can be used to build a Postgres distribution.
+There is an ecosystem of tools built around Postgres that can be used to create a Postgres distribution.
 This is what we call the stack of components.

+To give a comparison, Postgres is like the Linux kernel of a Linux distribution -- while it sits at the core, it still needs many components around it to provide what a Linux distribution provides.

 Choosing the right component of this stack is an hard task.
 Exists many components that overlap functionalities or have pros and cons to take into account before choosing one over another.
 It is required an high understanding of all the